×

 When we asked expats and global nomads about the quality of medical care in Colombia, they replied:

 "Pay the higher insurance premium to insure quicker access to specialists.
-Have at least a working knowledge of the language as most doctors speak no English. ," wrote one expat.
+Have at least a working knowledge of the language as most doctors speak no English. ," mentioned one expat in Colombia.

 View More Answers